 She was eventually based at Tjilatjap, on Java's south coast.
 When Japanese planes bombed and heavily damaged Langley (AV-3) south of Java on 27 February 1942, Asheville was one of the ships sent to her assistance; she returned to port soon thereafter, the seaplane tender's survivors being picked up by other ships.

 As the Allied defense crumbled under the relentless Japanese onslaught, however, the Allied naval command was dissolved.
-On the morning of 1 March 1942, Vice Admiral William A. Glassford, Commander, Southwest Pacific Force (formerly the U.S. Asiatic Fleet) ordered the remaining American naval vessels to retire to Australian waters.
+On the morning of 1 March 1942, Vice Adm.
+William A. Glassford, Commander, Southwest Pacific Force (formerly the U.S. Asiatic Fleet) ordered the remaining U.S. naval vessels to retire to Australian waters.

-Asheville—Lt.
-Jacob W. Britt in command—cleared Tjilatjap on 1 March 1942, bound for Fremantle.
-At 0615 on 2 March, Tulsa sighted a ship, and identified her as Asheville—probably the last time the latter was in sight of friendly forces.
+Asheville--Lt.
+Jacob W. Britt in command--cleared Tjilatjap on 1 March 1942, bound for Fremantle.
+At 0615 on 2 March, Tulsa sighted a ship, and identified her as Asheville--probably the last time the latter was in sight of friendly forces.
 During the forenoon watch on 3 March, Asheville radioed "being attacked," some 300 miles south of Java.
-The minesweeper Whippoorwill (AM-35), heard the initial distress call and turned toward the reported position some 90 miles away.
-When a second report specified that the ship was being attacked by a surface vessel, however, Whippoorwill's captain, Lt.
-Comdr.
-Charles R. Ferriter, reasoning correctly that "any surface vessel that could successfully attack the Asheville would be too much" for his own command, ordered the minesweeper to resume her voyage to Australia.
+The minesweeper Whippoorwill (AM-35) heard the initial distress call and turned toward the reported position some 90 miles away.
+When a second report specified that the ship was being attacked by a surface vessel, however, Lt.
+Cmdr.
+Charles R. Ferriter, Whippoorwill's commanding officer, reasoning correctly that "any surface vessel that could successfully attack the Asheville would be too much" for his own command, ordered the minesweeper to resume her voyage to Australia.

 Asheville was awarded one battle star for her World War II service.